 With classification, also known as document sorting, the software learns to recognize different types of documents after the user gives it a few variations and examples.
-Just like a human, the software can read through sample documents and intuitively understand similarities and differences.
+Just as a human can read through some sample documents and intuitively understand similarities and differences, the software doesn't need to see every single version of a contract or check request to recognize it.
 The machine learning engine cuts down on the rules that need to be applied, resulting in a high level of confidence in document classification with minimal manual effort.